EngDolba/Database-Application/README.md

 - get_fewest_product
 - get_most_popular_product
 - exit

 ## constraints

 - does not store data persistently, though optionally writes some data to file
-- does not check for invalid inputs and expects that it will be given correct inputs
+- expects that parameters given to it will be of valid types and valid quantity

 ## Commands: